Olympian Mark Spitz: True Stories Of Munich's Gold Medalist

 Spitz Almost Shaved Off His Mustache Before the 1968 Olympics…But He Decided to Have A Little Fun With It

 Before traveling to Mexico City to compete in the 1968 Summer Olympics, Mark Spitz intended to shave his mustache, but then he noticed that his facial hair was the talk of the games.
-Spitz even had some fun with one of the Russian swimming coaches.
+Spitz even had some fun with one of the Soviet Union swimming coaches.
 That coach asked Spitz if his mustache slowed him down when he was swimming.
 Spitz jokingly replied, “'No, as a matter of fact, it deflects water away from my mouth, allows my rear end to rise and make me bullet-shaped in the water, and that's what had allowed me to swim so great.”
 He laughed as the Russian coach turned to talk rapidly, in Russian, to the other coaches.
 The scene became even funnier when Spitz noticed that, by the next swimming season, nearly every male swimmer for Russia had a mustachio.

 Spitz’s First International Race was at the “Jewish Olympics”